charlpcronje/Add-Relative-Path-to-Files/README.md

 Check the generated log file in the `logs` directory to review the actions that would be taken.
 ```

-# Add Relative Path to Files

-This Python script scans through a project directory and adds comments with the relative file path to the first line of each file matching the specified file types in the configuration file.

-## Features

-## Usage

 1. Clone the repository:

 ```sh